Jeanne Baret: Relationship with Commerson

-Shortly afterwards, Baret and Commerson moved together to Paris, where she continued in the role of his housekeeper.
-Baret apparently used the name "Jeanne de Bonnefoy" during this period.
-Her child, born in December 1764, was given the name Jean-Pierre Baret.
-Baret gave the child up to the Paris Foundlings Hospital.
-He was quickly placed with a foster mother but died in the summer of 1765.
-(Commerson had left his legitimate son from his marriage in the care of his brother-in-law in Toulon-sur-Arroux and never saw him again in his lifetime.)
-A second son, Aimé Eugène Prosper Bonnefoy, was born at the Hôtel-Dieu in Paris in May 1766.
-The fate of this child is unknown but he appears to have died before 1775.
+Shortly after the declaration of pregnancy, Baret and Commerson moved together to Paris to escape the increasing rumours circulating in Toulon-sur-Arroux.
+Commerson rented a second floor apartment at no. 13, Rue des Boulangers.
+Possibly to disguise her identity, Baret used the name "Jeanne de Bonnefoy" during this period.
+Her child, born in December 1764, was given the name Jean-Pierre Barret.
+With assistance of the Hôpital des Enfants-Trouvés, the Paris Foundlings Hospital, the child was given up in January 1765 and then placed with the Wet nurse Françoise Bernage.
+Jean-Pierre died close to Dreux a few months later, in March 1765.
+Commerson had left his legitimate son Archambault in the care of his brother-in-law François Beau in Toulon-sur-Arroux and never saw him again in his lifetime; Beau refused to send the boy to Paris.
+Baret had another son, Aimé Eugène Prosper Bonnefoy, who was born at the Hôtel-Dieu in Paris on 15 May 1766.
+The fate of this child, most likely also with Commerson, is not known; it is possible he died before 1775.

+In their time in Paris, Commerson certainly instructed Baret in botany.
+At the nearby Jardin du Roi, where Commerson went every day, she had the opportunity to attend the public botany lectures of Bernard de Jussieu.
+Nina Gelbart speculates she and Commerson could have joined him on his regular plant collecting excursions.
+Baret must also have met Françoise Basseporte and could possibly have taken lessons on plant drawing from her.

 In 1765, Commerson was invited to join Bougainville's expedition.
 He hesitated in accepting because he was often in poor health; he required Baret's assistance as a nurse as well as in running his household and managing his collections and papers.
 His appointment allowed him a servant, paid as a royal expense, but women were completely prohibited on French navy ships at this time.
 At some point, the idea of Baret disguising herself as a man in order to accompany Commerson was conceived.
 To avoid scrutiny, she was to join the expedition immediately before the ship sailed, pretending to be a stranger to Commerson.

 Before leaving Paris, Commerson drew up a will in which he left to "Jeanne Baret, known as de Bonnefoi, my housekeeper", a lump sum of 600 livres along with back wages owed and the furnishings of their Paris apartment.
 Thus, while the story Baret concocted for Bougainville's benefit to explain her presence on board ship was carefully designed to shield Commerson from involvement, there is clear documentary evidence of their previous relationship, and it is highly improbable that Commerson was not complicit in the plan himself.